oddinigwe/DV-project1/READme.md

 sns.boxplot(x="Species", y="PetalLengthCm", data=iris)
 ```
 ![GitHub Logo](output_7_1.png)

 ```
-A good way to complement the boxplot is by using the Seaborn's striplot Use jitter=True so that all the points are not represented(clustered) on the same axis, this allows the data to be properly represented
+A good way to complement the boxplot is by using the Seaborn's striplot Use jitter=True so that all the points are not represented(clustered) on the same axis this allows the data to be properly represented
 Saving the resulting axes as ax each time causes the resulting plot to be shown on top of the previous axes